ast-grep/ast-grep.github.io/website/blog/typed-napi.md

 ## Ending

-I'm very thrilled to see the future of AST manipulation in TypeScript.
+I'm incredibly excited about the future of AST manipulation in TypeScript.

-This feature enables users to switch freely between untyped AST and typed AST.
+This feature empowers users to seamlessly switch between untyped and typed AST, offering flexibility and enhanced capabilities, an innovation that has not been seen in other AST libraries, especially not in native language based ones.

-To use a quote from [Theo's video](https://www.youtube.com/clip/Ugkxn2oomDuyQjtaKXhYP1MU9TLEShf5m1nf):
+As Theo aptly puts it in [his video](https://www.youtube.com/clip/Ugkxn2oomDuyQjtaKXhYP1MU9TLEShf5m1nf):

 > There are very few devs that understands Rust deeply enough and compiler deeply enough that also care about TypeScript in web dev enough to build something for web devs in Rust

-ast-grep will strive to be the one that bridges the gap between Rust and TypeScript.
+ast-grep is determined to bridge that gap between Rust and TypeScript!